Atal Bihari Vajpayee: Nuclear tests

 In May 1998, India conducted five underground nuclear tests in the Pokhran desert in Rajasthan, 24 years after its first nuclear test, operation Smiling Buddha in 1974.
 Two weeks later, Pakistan responded with its own nuclear tests making it the newest nation with declared nuclear capability.
 While some nations, such as France, endorsed India's right to defensive nuclear power, others including the United States, Canada, Japan, Britain and the European Union imposed sanctions on information, resources and technology to India.
+Vajpayee wrote letters to Bill Clinton, Boris Yeltsin, and other world leaders explaining why India conducted the nuclear tests.
 In spite of intense international criticism and steady decline in foreign investment and trade, the nuclear tests were popular domestically.
 In effect, the international sanctions imposed failed to sway India from weaponising its nuclear capability.
-US sanctions against India and Pakistan were eventually lifted after just six months.Several commentators interpreted the tests as an assertion of strategic autonomy and national self-confidence, consistent with Vajpayee's view of India as a civilisational state entitled to a secure and independent global role.
+US sanctions against India and Pakistan were eventually lifted after just six months.
+Several commentators interpreted the tests as an assertion of strategic autonomy and national self-confidence, consistent with Vajpayee's view of India as a civilisational state entitled to a secure and independent global role.
 Srinath Raghavan notes international support India gained during and after the Kargil War.